Alisan Porter: Life and career

 Porter continued acting at Staples High School in Westport, Connecticut, where she joined a theater group and participated in various shows.
 While a freshman, Porter portrayed Anita in West Side Story, and as a senior played the lead in Cinderella.
 After Porter won The Voice in 2016, her former high school drama teacher said she was not surprised by the result.
 "She blew everybody away" with her performance in West Side Story, and "really seemed to get the best out of everybody else.
 Her energy rubbed off on everybody.
 She inspired others."

 When she was 18 years old, Porter moved to New York to audition for Broadway shows.
 She was cast as Urleen in the show Footloose.
 Following her move to Los Angeles, Porter starred as Miriam in The Ten Commandments: The Musical at the Kodak Theatre alongside Val Kilmer, Adam Lambert and Broadway star Lauren Kennedy.
 Variety rated her performance of the song "Light of a New Day" as "superb".

 In 2003, the band The Raz was formed, with Porter as the vocalist and main songwriter.
 The Raz split up in 2004.
 In March 2005, she announced the birth of her new band, The Alisan Porter Project.
 During 2006, she performed in the revival of A Chorus Line as Bebe Benzenheimer at the Gerald Schoenfeld Theatre in New York City.
+Parts of her audition are featured in the film Every Little Step.
 On October 9, 2009, her independent debut album Alisan Porter was released.

 Porter sang the National Anthem at the 2016 A Capitol Fourth special on July 3 at the U.S. Capitol West Lawn in Washington, D.C.
 The special was broadcast on PBS.
 She also sang the anthem prior to the nationally televised Sunday Night Football game in Oakland, CA on November 6, 2016.

 In 2017, Porter, alongside Matt McAndrew, Mary Sarah, Chris Mann, Matthew Schuler, Michael Sanchez and Chloe Kohanski headlined the new Las Vegas show called The Voice: Neon Dreams.